nlpsandbox/nlpsandbox.io/wiki/608484-BenchmarkanNLPSandboxTool.md

 1. Go to the page of the Docker image on Synapse.
 2. `Docker Image Tools` > `Docker Repository Sharing Settings`.

-### Submit an NLP Tool for Evaluation
+### Submit an NLP Sandbox Tool for Evaluation

-Follow the steps listed below to submit the Docker image of your NLP Tool and benchmark its performance.
+Follow the steps listed below to submit the Docker image of your NLP Sandbox tool and benchmark its performance.

 1. Go to the page of the Docker image on Synapse.
 2. `Docker Image Tools` > `Submit Docker Repository to Challenge`.
 3. Select the version of the image to submit.
-4. Select the NLP Sandbox submission queue that corresponds to the type of your NLP Tool.
+4. Select the NLP Sandbox submission queue that corresponds to the type of your NLP sandbox tool.
 5. Select on behalf of whom you are making the submission.
 6. Click on Submit to make the submission.